-Pittsburg's net assessed valuation has remained relatively flat for the last three years.
+Pittsburg's net assessed valuation has increased over the last three years.
 Property tax abatement programs such as the Neighborhood Revitalization Program and Rural Housing Incentive Districts, used to incentivize growth in our community, offset the slight increase in valuation.

-In 2022, net assessed valuation increased by 6.61%.
+In 2023, net assessed valuation increased by \$15,010,934 or 10%.
 With the addition of new commercial developments and expiration of property tax incentives, the total net assessed valuation increase is projected at 10% over the five-year period.
 The graph below shows the projected trend in net assessed valuation.
-Main contributors to the increase seen in 2023 is the FedEx facility valuation.
+Main contributors to the increase seen in 2024 are the FedEx facility valuation and the retirement of the TIF.